intelagense/rwxrob/README.md

 * Learning cloud native architecture and applications development
 * Applying cybersecurity skills in a learning environment

+I love to read and write and maintain a list of [books](books) I've read, reviewed, and want to write.

 ## Availability

-I've been down-sizing my private mentored community gradually and I am currently seeking full-time employment specifically doing CTO-type work and/or development in Go (golang) creating command line, terminal UI, systems and backend applications as well as cloud native applications involving Docker, Kubernetes, gRPC, ProtoBuf, et cetera.
-I'm also looking for opportunities to write pentesting and security auditing software as I did for IBM but written in the Go programming language.
+I've been down-sizing my private, in-person mentored community gradually in an effort to reach out to thousands through streaming and writing.
+This means I am aggressively seeking full-time employment that supports this goal doing CTO-type work and/or development in Go (golang) creating command line, terminal UI, systems and backend applications as well as cloud native applications involving Docker, Kubernetes, gRPC, ProtoBuf, et cetera.
+I'm also considering opportunities to write pentesting and security auditing software as I did for IBM as an SRE there.

 ## Work History